4lefts/primary-programming/README.md

+# Primary Programming

+A static site for a scheme of work for primary schools teaching computer programming, using [Scratch](https://scratch.mit.edu).

+This site is built with [eleventy](https://11ty.dev).
+To build the site:
+`npx @11ty/eleventy`
+Or, to run a dev server:
+`npx @11ty/eleventy --serve`

-# Programming Scheme Notes – KS2 Scratch
+## Programming Scheme Notes – KS2 Scratch

 _Predict, run, investigate, make_